I'm a mom of two, super-powered by a degree in biochemistry and a lot of first-hand experience!

 Toddler Rides at California Adventures

 With two active children and a love for Disney, I frequently travel to Disney theme parks and have extensive experience with young children and the entertainment options at Disney California Adventure.
+Here is a rundown of the best rides, plus the ones that will be limited due to height requirements, if you're enjoying the park with toddlers.

 Disney California Adventure Rides With Height Requirements